accessibility-in-practice/code-listings/README.md

-# Accessibility in Practice — Companion Code
+# Architecting Accessibility — Companion Code

-This repository contains the examples, patterns, and exercises from *Accessibility in Practice* (Manning).
+This repository contains the examples, patterns, and exercises from *Architecting Accessibility* (Chris Porter - Manning).

 The goal of this companion is not to provide working code that can be copied over in some production site.
 It's to demonstrate how interfaces can be developed to be robust, semantic, and accessible by default.